The site we know as Thorner Quarry on Church Hill in Thorner, West Yorkshire,

 Have your say and get in touch - see below!

 We are please to announce the involvement of Rogers Geotechnical Services Limited as major sponsors of the geotechnical survey of the site.
 The survey was completed in May, and there is a link here to the survey report .

-During a guided tour on 8th July Bill Fraser and Gareth Martin were able to show how sands had been deposited in tropical river deltas over 300million years ago to form rocks that are now known as "Rough Rock Flags".
+During guided tours in July & November 2016 Bill Fraser and Gareth Martin were able to show how sands had been deposited in tropical river deltas over 300million years ago to form rocks that are now known as "Rough Rock Flags".
 A short walk up Church Hill revealed evidence of a non conformity in the strata, an outcrop of magnesian limestone, and fossils of primitive life forms called " Stromatolites".

 If you would like to offer advice, ideas or funding assistance,